vim-scripts/notes.vim/README.md

 The completion menu is populated from a text file listing all your tags, one on each line.
 The first time omni completion triggers, an index of tag names is generated and saved to the location set by `g:notes_tagsindex`.
 After this file is created, it will be updated automatically as you edit notes and add/remove tags.

 If for any reason you want to recreate the list of tags you can execute the `:IndexTaggedNotes` command.

+### The `:NoteToHtml` command

+This command converts the current note to HTML.
+It works by first converting the current note to [Markdown] [markdown] and then using the `markdown` program to convert that to HTML.
+It requires an external program to convert Markdown to HTML.
+By default the program `markdown` is used, but you can change the name of the program using the `g:notes_markdown_program` option.

+Note that this command can be a bit slow, because the parser for the note taking syntax is written in Vim script (for portability) and has not been optimized for speed (yet).

+### The `:NoteToMarkdown` command

+Convert the current note to a [Markdown document] [markdown].
+The vim-notes syntax shares a lot of similarities with the Markdown text format, but there are some notable differences, which this command takes care of:

+ * The first line of a note is an implicit document title.
+In Markdown format it has to be marked with `#`.
+This also implies that the remaining headings should be shifted by one level.

+ * Preformatted blocks are marked very differently in notes and Markdown (`{{{` and `}}}` markers versus 4 space indentation).

+ * The markers and indentation of list items differ between notes and Markdown (dumb bullets vs Unicode bullets and 3 vs 4 spaces).

+Note that this command can be a bit slow, because the parser for the note taking syntax is written in Vim script (for portability) and has not been optimized for speed (yet).

 ## Mappings